Are iPhones Really Better for Privacy? Comparative Study of iOS and Android Apps: Methodology

 \subsubsection{Tracking Libraries: Presence}

-\textbf{Tracking library detection.} We first obtained the class names in Android apps directly from their corresponding \texttt{*.dex} files, while for iOS, we used the \texttt{Frida} dynamic instrumentation toolkit to dump class names from apps.
+\textbf{Tracking Library Detection.} We first obtained the class names in Android apps directly from their corresponding \texttt{*.dex} files, while for iOS, we used the \texttt{Frida} dynamic instrumentation toolkit to dump class names from apps.
 Note that decryption of iOS apps was not necessary with this \texttt{Frida}-based approach.
 We then studied what class names occurred in at least 1\% of Android or iOS apps and are related to tracking, similar to Han et al.~\cite{han_comparing_2013}.
 We resolved class names to tracking libraries using various online resources, including the Exodus Privacy project for Android apps~\cite{exodus-stats} and the CocoaPods Master repository for iOS ones~\cite{cocoapods} (containing information on class signatures) as well as trackers' online resources (documentation and GitHub repositories).
-We made sure to include the same tracker libraries on both platforms, if such existed.
 We identified a total of $40$ tracking libraries of interest, all of which existed for both Android and iOS, with the exception of Google's Play Services (which was present for Android only) and Apple's SKAdNetwork (which was present in iOS only).